imbingz/portfolios/README.md

 <a name="context"></a>
 ### 1. Project Context
-A website that will showcase my future projects along with information about myself.
+A website that will showcase my projects along with information about myself.

 <a name="objectives"></a>
 ### 2. Project Objectives